• Skip to primary navigation

 With its stunning display, faster CPU and more RAM, 14-hour battery life, improved (8MP) camera sensor, elevated multitasking capabilities, immersive audio, a fingerprint sensor, 64/128GB storage, premium design and build, and keyboard and stylus support, the Amazon Fire Max 11 is designed to be a “premium” Fire tablet.
 However, it is not the reborn of the discontinued HDX series.

 In this post, the top 10 new features of Amazon Fire Max 11 will be discussed to help you understand the uniqueness of Amazon Fire Max 11.
-The issues of this tablet will be discussed in this article (coming soon).
+The issues and missing features of this tablet will be discussed in this article.

 Stunning Display: Fire Max 11's Immersive Screen